RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/05 Fish Chomp/FishChomp.md

 The prey in this game are really stupid!
 They just swim around randomly until they’re eaten.
 Real prey swim away from predators. __Let’s make one of the prey swim away from the Hungry Fish.__

 There’s no block in Scratch that tells you the direction that another sprite is in.
 But you can make one sprite point towards another, then make it turn around to face away.
-The blocks you need are in the __Motion__ palette.
+The blocks you need are in the *Motion* palette.

-Using that idea, __make one of the prey always point away from the Hungry Fish.__ You might want to make it wiggle as it swims away.
+Using that idea, __make one of the prey always point away from the Hungry Fish.__

+You might find that your prey gets stuck in the corner if it is always swimming away from the fish.
+You might want to have the prey only try to escape when the fish gets close. __Hint:__ Look back at how we used the **distnace to* block ealier in the game.

 ###Test Your Project
 Does this make the prey harder to catch?
 Does it make the game better?